Format: PDF Review Copy (Hardcover available)

 Anything you did not like about the book.
 Nothing

 To whom would you recommend this book?
-This book would be perfect for children between the ages of four and eight, especially if they enjoy fairy tales and even a story with a bit of a message.
+This book would be perfect for children between the ages of three and six years old, especially if they love cats.

 Who should buy this book?
-Public and elementary school libraries, preschools, daycare centers, anyone who works with children between the ages of four and eight.
+Public and elementary school libraries, preschools, anyone who works with children between the ages of three and six years old.

 Reviewer’s Name, Library (or school), City: Kristin Guay, former youth services librarian.